 Personally, we prefer renting pocket wifi devices because we find them easier, but buying sim cards is fine too.
 It’s even cheaper.
-We rented a 4G pocket wifi device through KKday which you can pick up and drop off at many airports throughout the country.
-If you’d rather buy a sim card, then you can pick up a 4G sim card from various airports as well.
+You can rent a pocket wifi device or buy a sim card through Klook.

-We buy travel insurance on a case to case basis.
+We buy travel insurance on a case-to-case basis.
 If all we’ll be doing is stuffing our faces with street food for a few days, then we may not get it.
 But if we plan on doing any physical activities like we did in Taiwan, then we’ll definitely pick up a policy before our trip.
-Check out my article on why we buy travel insurance for more information.

 As much as I love Taipei, I’m hardly an expert but I do hope you find this post useful.
 I’m only sharing some of the things that I learned from our trip.
 If you have any suggestions or comments, then please leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for stopping by and have a ridiculously fun time in Taipei!

 These are some of the things we brought with us to Taipei.
 For a more complete list of our travel gear, check out what’s inside our backpack.
 (NOTE: The following links are Amazon and other affiliate links.)